 Most of these should be intuitive if you’ve used a graphics debugger before.

-- Support for D3D11 and D3D11.x, Windows Vista and above.
+Support for D3D11 up to D3D11.4, Windows Vista and above.
 Where hardware support isn’t available for feature level 11, WARP will be used.

-- Debug marker uses the PIXSetMarker macros that go through SetMarker/BeginEvent/EndEvent on the command list
+Debug marker uses the SetMarker/BeginEvent/EndEvent functions on the command list or queue.

 KHR_debugobject labels used for object naming.